-With digital technology as ubiquitous as ever, cyber incidents have proliferated, both inside and outside the United States.
+Cyber incidents have increased with digital technology as ubiquitous as ever, both inside and outside the United States.
 Virtually any kind of Internet access puts users at risk of a data breach; the numbers seem to corroborate what’s become a new normal in a connected world.
 Just this past year, reported data breaches rose 17%, totaling 1,475 in the U.S. alone, with more than 164 million records either exposed or stolen, according to the Identity Theft Resource Center.

 The threat landscape has been particularly treacherous for business owners.
-Historically, certain industries tended to be the focus of cyberattackers, more than others.
+Historically, specific industries tended to focus on cyber attackers more than others.
 These have included finance, healthcare, entertainment, education, and information industries.

 The manufacturing industry is under regular assault, with increasing frequency.
-A combination of factors contributes to this new reality, which include the sector’s reliance and development of operational technology.
-Manufacturers’ failure to implement the appropriate risk management policies and controls to support and defend its supply chains and proprietary intellectual property, continue to lead to breaches and loss events.
+A combination of factors contributes to this new reality, including the sector’s reliance and development of operational technology.
+Manufacturers’ failure to implement the appropriate risk management policies and controls to support and defend their supply chains and proprietary intellectual property will lead to breaches and loss events.

 Why is cybersecurity important for modern manufacturing?

 In many ways, manufacturing is the lifeblood of the U.S. economy.
-The sector is an enormous jobs creator, providing ongoing employment opportunities for over 12.8 million people, according to the most recent statistics available from the National Association of Manufacturers (NAM).
+According to the most recent statistics available from the National Association of Manufacturers (NAM), the sector is an enormous jobs creator, providing ongoing employment opportunities for over 12.8 million people.
 Manufacturing contributes an estimated $2.37 trillion to the country’s economy per year.
-Many of the products that people use on a daily basis are derived from the factory floors and production lines of manufacturers.
+Many of the products people use daily are derived from the manufacturers’ factory floors and production lines.

-Yet despite the growth in cyber incidents, manufacturing cybersecurity best practices aren’t being executed to their proper degree.
-In a separate study MAPI spearheaded in partnership with Deloitte, almost half of executives in advanced manufacturing said they didn’t feel like they had sufficient layers of protection to thwart attempted breaches.
+Yet, despite the growth in cyber incidents, manufacturing cybersecurity best practices aren’t being executed properly.
+In a separate study, MAPI was spearheaded in partnership with Deloitte.
+Almost half of the executives in advanced manufacturing said they didn’t feel like they had sufficient layers of protection to thwart attempted breaches.
 Additionally, nearly the same share (48%) indicated they lacked the necessary funding to pay for these defenses.

 What is the business impact of cyber incidents and breaches?

 The adverse impact manufacturers experience in the aftermath of even one cyber-attack can be detrimental.
-From lost jobs and damaged credibility, to diminished productivity and unplanned downtime, virtually every aspect of the production pipeline feels the fallout.
-According to research from Accenture, cybercrime is expected to cost businesses worldwide, both in the manufacturing space and elsewhere, as much as $5.2 trillion between 2019 and 2024.
+From lost jobs and damaged credibility to diminished productivity and unplanned downtime, virtually every aspect of the production pipeline feels the fallout.
+Accenture’s research showed cybercrime is expected to cost businesses worldwide, both in the manufacturing space and elsewhere, as much as $5.2 trillion between 2019 and 2024.

 Jon Boyens, head of the federal government’s National Institute of Standards and Technology (NIST), told Supply Chain Dive that there’s an interdependence between tech and manufacturers.
-Manufacturers produce these goods and devices for their customers, but they also use them within their workflows to streamline production and delivery.
+Manufacturers produce these goods and devices for their customers, but they also use them to streamline production and delivery within their workflows.

 Through means such as investments and cyber intrusion, the Chinese government directs and unfairly facilitates the systematic acquisition of cutting-edge technologies in industries deemed important by state industrial plans.
 The report concludes that China’s acts, policies, and practices are unreasonable because they unfairly target critical U.S. technology with the goal of achieving dominance in strategic sectors.
 These practices harm U.S. innovation and economic competitiveness.

-The constantly evolving nature of technology, combined with insufficient funds and hackers regularly refining their breach strategies, has made it exceedingly challenging to get out in front of cyber incidents, Ong warned.
+Ong warned that the constantly evolving nature of technology, combined with insufficient funds and hackers regularly refining their breach strategies, has made it exceedingly challenging to get out in front of cyber incidents.

 What cybersecurity risks do manufacturers face?

-In addition to the variety of entry points that render manufacturers vulnerable to attacks, there are a multitude of threats.
-After cybercriminals breach your defenses and exfiltrate (copy) your data, they commonly make use of software to impact vulnerable systems.
-The most common software being used is ransomware.
+In addition to the variety of entry points that render manufacturers vulnerable to attacks.
+When cybercriminals breach your defenses and exfiltrate (copy) your data, they commonly use software to impact vulnerable systems.
+The most common software used is ransomware.
 This technique uses malicious software to block off access to computer systems through data encryption.
 The only way to regain access is by paying the ransom requested or restoring systems from backup.
-This assumes that the backup was functional prior to the incident and that the ransomware also did not encrypt the backups, which is common.
+The recovery assumes the backups were functional before the incident, and that the ransomware also did not encrypt the backups, which is typical.

-In 2019, two American chemical companies, namely Hexion and Momentive, became victims of the LockerGoga ransomware attack.
-ASCO, one of the largest airplane parts manufacturers, suffered a ransomware attack crippling production in factories across four countries including Belgium, Germany, Canada, and the United States.
+In 2019, two American chemical companies, namely Hexion and Momentive, became the LockerGoga ransomware attack victims.
+One of the largest airplane parts manufacturers, ASCO suffered a ransomware attack crippling production in factories across four countries, including Belgium, Germany, Canada, and the United States.

-A new variant of BitPayer ransomware infected a US manufacturing firm in 2019, via PsExec in a command-line tool that allows the execution of processes on remote computers.
-Also in 2019, Titan Manufacturing and Distribution suffered a cyber-attack compromising customer data after its computer systems were infected with malware.
+A new variant of BitPayer ransomware infected a U.S. manufacturing firm in 2019 via PsExec, a command-line tool that allows the execution of processes on remote computers.
+In 2019, Titan Manufacturing and Distribution suffered a cyber-attack compromising customer data after malware infected its computer systems.
 Ransomware also hit Norweigan aluminum giant Norsk Hydro.
-A week after the ransomware attack, Norsk Hydro estimated that total losses from the incident had reached over $40 million.
+A week after the ransomware attack, Norsk Hydro estimated that the incident’s total losses had reached over $40 million.

-Keep in mind that breach event data is widely underreported by manufacturers who fear increased secondary losses and the long-term impact to their reputation.
+Remember that breach event data is widely underreported by manufacturers who fear increased secondary losses and the long-term impact on their reputation.

 Analysis of incident response data from X-Force IRIS paints a picture of the devastating effects of these attacks on companies.
 A few of the key findings include:

-- Massive destruction, massive costs: Destructive attacks are costing multinational companies $239 million on average.
+- Massive destruction, massive costs: Destructive attacks cost multinational companies $239 million on average.
 As a point of comparison, this is 61 times more costly than the average cost of a data breach ($3.92 million).

-- The long road to recovery: The debilitating nature of these attacks requires a lot of resources and time to respond and remediate, with companies on average requiring 512 hours from their incident response team.
+- The long road to recovery: The debilitating nature of these attacks requires many resources and time to respond and remediate.
+Companies, on average, require 512 hours from their incident response team.
 It’s also common for organizations to use multiple companies to handle the response and remediation, which would increase hours even further.

-- Manufacturing entities: 50% of organizations affected by cyber-attacks in 2019 are in the manufacturing sector.
+- Manufacturing entities: 50% of organizations affected by cyber-attacks in 2019 are manufacturers.

-- Constant target: According to the report, 60% of manufacturing firms were hit with at least one WannaCry-related attack in the first six months of 2019.
+- Constant target: According to the report, WannaCry-related attacks hit 60% of manufacturing firms at least once in the first six months of 2019.

 What can manufacturers do to protect themselves?